 Types of HR Software

-Today, the market for HR software is saturated with products.
+Today, the market for HR management software is saturated with products.
 HR software can help you can track and report on nearly any kind of process: from employee onboarding to performance management.
-Within the wide variety of software solutions currently available, we can distinguish three major types of HR tools based on their functionality: HRIS (Human Resource Information Systems), HCM (Human Capital Management), and HRMS (Human Resource Management Systems).
+Within the wide variety of software solutions currently available, we can distinguish three major types of human resource management tools based on their functionality: HRIS (Human Resource Information Systems), HCM (Human Capital Management), and HRMS (Human Resource Management Systems).
 Each of these systems serves a different purpose.

 - HRIS systems track complex data connected with the recruitment process, performance management, benefits administration, and payroll.
 The two most popular HRIS solutions are BambooHR and the open-source OrangeHRM.